-Raising chickens brings a slice of country living to your home in the city.
+Raising and owning chickens in the city brings a slice of country living to your home.
 Eggs fresh from the hen house are healthier and tastier than store-bought, and you get the satisfaction of knowing you farmed them yourself.
 Chicken litter—the spilled feed, shed feathers, chicken poop, and organic bedding that collects in the coop—is an excellent garden fertilizer and a great addition to your compost.
 Chickens are very affectionate and make wonderful pets—and they’re more than happy to eat up those pesky insects in your backyard.
 If you’re new to the world of urban backyard farming, use this basic guide as a jumping-off point to decide if raising chickens is right for you.

 Do You Have What it Takes to Raise Chickens?

 Before you get too deep into the nuts and bolts of urban chicken farming, make sure you have the answers to these important questions:

 Being a renegade farmer might be a path for some, but for the rest of us law-abiders, it’s important to check with your city’s health or zoning boards to see if it’s legal for you to own chickens.
 Some states require a permit or charge a fee for urban farming, and certain restrictions may govern coop size and placement.
 Most cities that allow backyard chickens have ordinances in place that you’ll need to follow.
 There are usually limits to how many chickens you’re allowed to have, and many cities have laws against owning roosters due to their noisy nature.